 Resource allocation

-Additionally, since we’re discussing software deployment, preparation will most certainly involve software design, where the team determines the architecture and make of the software.
-Creating design documents, frameworks, runtimes, and coding guidelines allow the team to meet the software specifications and goals without having many issues pop up.
+Additionally, software deployment preparation will most certainly involve design documents, frameworks, runtimes, and coding guidelines to allow the team to meet its goals as efficiently as possible.

 .
 This stage reveals whether the software passes the requirements for performance.